Joshua079/UsefulThings/README.md

 # UsefulThings.
 # A work in progress for anyone to take notes, use, and download software.
 All links I list are safe unless directly stated otherwise.

 Custom Discord Rich Presence.
-Safe to use as long as you aren't vulgar and rude
+Safe and ok to use as long as you aren't vulgar and rude.

 https://github.com/maximmax42/Discord-CustomRP